Online Schools In Maine

 If you do not live in Maine, earning your degree online typically costs less than studying on campus.
 For instance, at the University of Maine, non-residents seeking their bachelor’s at one of the university’s campuses pay $953 per credit.
 Non-residents enrolled in online undergraduate courses, by contrast, only pay $366 per credit.

-To compare across states, online students at the University of Massachusetts, Boston pay $390 per credit for their foundational undergraduate classes, though advanced coursework may cost up to $525 per credit.
+To compare across states, in-state online students at the University of Massachusetts, Boston pay $688.30 per credit for undergraduate courses, while out-of-state students pay $1,638.60.

 Private institutions in Maine often charge the same tuition for both on-campus and online programs.
-Husson University, for example, charges a flat rate of $480 per credit for students seeking a master's in business administration, regardless of whether they study online or in-person.
+Husson University, for example, charges a flat rate of $488 per credit for students seeking an online undergraduate degree.

 Online students can also save money by avoiding expenses like room and board, though most institutions do charge some kind of distance learning fee.